Gordonby/ArmLab2/README.md

 1. Deploy to Azure, using a new VM Name and checking afterwards to make sure the Shutdown Policy service has been created

-# Exercise 4 : Conditional Services
+# Exercise 4 : Conditional Services - Load Balancer (ILB)

 A common activity is needing to only deploy certain Azure services, based on parameter input.
 In this exercise, we will explore this using a load balancer as an example.